apnadkarni/blt/doc/listview.rst

     **blt::background** command.
 The default is "white".

   **-borderwidth** *numPixels*
-    Specifies the borderwidth of the item.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the list item.
+    Specifies the borderwidth of the item.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the item.
 The value may have any of the forms accept able to **Tk_GetPixels**.
 The default is "1".

   **-disabledbackground** *colorName*
     Specifies the background of the item when it is disabled.  *ColorName*